cosmos/sdk-tutorials/academy/4-my-own-chain/create-handling.md

 ## Interact via the CLI

-Time to confirm that the transaction creates a game for real this time.
-Start it:
+Time to confirm that the transaction creates a game this time.
+Start with:

 ```sh
 $ starport chain serve
 ```

-And send your transaction, the same as in the [previous section](./create-message.md).
+And send your transaction, the same as in the [previous section](./create-message.md):

 ```sh
 $ checkersd tx checkers create-game cosmos1r80ns8496ehe73dd70r3rnr07tk23mhu2wmw66 cosmos14n4qkxcpr6ycct75zzp2r7v6rm96xhkegu5205 --from cosmos1r80ns8496ehe73dd70r3rnr07tk23mhu2wmw66 --gas auto
 ```

-First hint of a good sign, in the output, `gas_used` is a bit higher than earlier: `gas_used: "50671"`.
+There is a first hint of a good sign in the output; `gas_used` is a bit higher than earlier: `gas_used: "50671"`.
 Confirm the current state:

 ```sh
 $ checkersd query checkers show-next-game